gsandf/lunch-and-learn/css-grid/PITCHME.md

 * Flexible box (flexbox)
 * Grid

-I want to briefly highlight _block_ before we move on
+Let's briefly highlight _block layout_

 ---

-# Block layout
+## Block layout

-This layout mode is what we're most familiar with in CSS
+The most familiar layout mode

-There are a few major points:
+A few major points:

-* Vertical layout ranges from difficult to impossible
+* Vertical layout is impossible
-* Horizontal layout is restricted to what you can accomplish with floating elements
+* Horizontal layout with floats

-It's important to understand _why_ layout is difficult in block mode
+But _why_ is it difficult?

++++

+## Block layout

-The web was originally meant for documents and in documents:
+The web was for documents

+In documents:

 * Vertical layout is determined by content
-* Images often "float" to the left or right of text
+* Images "float" to the left or right of text

-In truth, the basic block model is excellent _for documents_
+Block mode is excellent... _for documents_

 ---

 # Introducing CSS Grid

+---